 The School of Chemistry and Biochemistry has a vibrant program of study leading to a Bachelor of Science in Chemistry.
 The flexibility of the curriculum allows students to study fundamental areas of chemistry while tailoring their degree with technical and free electives to produce a well-rounded experience in preparation for a variety of career opportunities.
-Students may pursue tailored tracks towards the BS in Chemistry, including those allowing specialization in: pre-health science, biochemistry, business, polymers, and materials options.
+Students may pursue tailored tracks towards the BS in Chemistry, including those allowing specialization in: pre-health science, biochemistry, business, and a polymers and materials option.
 There are also tremendous opportunities to gain valuable research experience in state-of-the-art laboratories.
-In addition to coursework requirements, students in the program often participate in a variety of experiential programs, including: undergraduate research, Cooperative work, study abroad, summer internship, and serving as an undergraduate teaching assistant.
+In addition to coursework requirements, students in the program often participate in a variety of experiential programs, including: undergraduate research, cooperative work, study abroad, summer internship, and serving as an undergraduate teaching assistant.

 The BS in Chemistry (International Plan) and BS in biochemistry (International Plan) are offered to undergraduate students seeking to understand their majors in a global perspective.
 Students in this program must demonstrate proficiency in a foreign language; complete coursework in a country/regional elective, international relations, and global economics; and participate study or research abroad experience (usually in the junior year).
-While abroad, students are required to complete a supervised research experience with a faculty member in chemistry or biochemistry at the host institution.
+While abroad, students who are pursuing a research experience are required to complete a supervised project with a faculty member in chemistry or biochemistry at the host institution.
 Upon successful completion of degree requirements for the International Plan, a "International Plan" designator is indicated on the diploma.
 If interested in participating in the International Plan as part of the BS in Chemistry or BS in Biochemistry, students should visit: www.internationalplan.gatech.edu.

 The BS in Chemistry (Research Option) and BS in Biochemistry (Research Option) are offered for students who wish to participate in a research problem under the supervision of one of the fifty members of faculty and adjunct faculty in the School.
 Participants in the Research Option learn how to address a research problem from experiment design and execution to interpretation of results.
 There is an expectation that undergraduates who contribute to completed studies will be co-authors on submissions to high-quality scholarly journals.
 Research projects are available in the traditional areas of chemistry (analytical, biological, inorganic, organic, physical, and polymer chemistry) as well as highly interdisciplinary research areas, such as nanochemistry, polymer and materials chemistry, environmental chemistry and sensors, medicinal chemistry, molecular biophysics, and computational chemistry.